 A confirmed place secures your child a position in the year of your choice on application and is not able to be transferred.

 When does my child prepare for commencement of their schooling with Barker?

 Pre-Kindergarten - All students holding confirmed places in Pre-Kindergarten will have a pre-entry 'school readiness' interview with the Head of Early Learning during Term 2 of the year prior to entry.
-Following that interview, the balance of the Admission Fee ($2250 from 2018) will be due to be paid.
+Following that interview, the balance of the Admission Fee ($2250) will be due to be paid.

 Kindergarten - All students holding confirmed places in Kindergarten will have a pre-entry 'school readiness' interview with the Head of Early Learning during Term 2 of the year prior to entry.
-Following that interview, the balance of the Admission Fee ($2250 from 2018) will be due to be paid.
+Following that interview, the balance of the Admission Fee ($2250) will be due to be paid.